 \section{Introduction}

-Eurotransplant (ET) is responsible for the allocation of deceased donor organs in eight European countries (Austria, Belgium, Croatia, Germany, Hungary, Luxembourg, the Netherlands, and Slovenia).
+Eurotransplant (ET) is responsible for the allocation of deceased-donor organs in eight European countries (Austria, Belgium, Croatia, Germany, Hungary, Luxembourg, the Netherlands, and Slovenia).
 For liver allocation, an important role is played by the Eurotransplant Liver and Intestine Advisory Committee (ELIAC).
-This advisory committee monitors the ET liver allocation system (ELAS), and makes proposals to the Eurotransplant Board on how to improve liver allocation rules according to latest medical insights.
-ELIAC has brought forward several issues with ELAS; for instance, it has been reported that ELAS overprioritizes candidates who receive exception points \cite{umgelterDisparitiesEurotransplantLiver2017a}, and it has been reported that Model for End-stage Liver Disease (MELD) \cite{kamathModelPredictSurvival2001b}, ET's basis for liver allocation, may underserve female transplantation candidates \cite{moylanDisparitiesLiverTransplantation2008, ferranteSexDisparityLiver2024}.
+This advisory committee monitors the Eurotransplant liver allocation system (ELAS) and makes proposals to the Eurotransplant Board on how to improve liver allocation rules according to latest medical insights.
+ELIAC has brought forward several issues with ELAS; for example, it has been reported that ELAS overprioritizes candidates who receive exception points \citep{umgelterDisparitiesEurotransplantLiver2017a}, and it has been reported that Model for End-stage Liver Disease (MELD) \citep{kamathModelPredictSurvival2001}, ET's basis for liver allocation, may disadvantage female transplantation candidates \citep{moylanDisparitiesLiverTransplantation2008, deFerranteSexDisparityLiver2024}.
 Despite identification of such issues, the current liver allocation system has not changed much since December 2006, when MELD scores became the basis for liver allocation in Eurotransplant.

 Reasons for the limited evolution of ELAS are questions on whether the proposed modifications to allocation rules are adequate, and concerns that proposed policy changes may have unintended consequences.
-These doubts and concerns raise the need for a tool which can quantitatively map how changes to allocation rules affect the mortality rates on the liver waitlist and access to transplantation.
-There is a long history of using operations research and discrete event simulation for this purpose, with early work including the development of the UNOS Liver Allocation Model (ULAM) for U.S. liver allocation \cite{Pritsker1995} and use of computer simulation for design of the 1996 Eurotransplant Kidney Allocation System \cite{wujciakProposalImprovedCadaver1993a, demeesterNewEurotransplantKidney1998}.
+These doubts and concerns raise the need for a tool that can quantitatively map how changes to allocation rules affect the mortality rates on the liver waiting list and access to transplantation.
+There is a long history of using operations research and discrete event simulation for this purpose, with early work including the development of the UNOS Liver Allocation Model (ULAM) for U.S. liver allocation \citep{Pritsker1995} and use of computer simulation for design of the 1996 Eurotransplant Kidney Allocation System \citep{wujciakProposalImprovedCadaver1993a, demeesterNewEurotransplantKidney1998}.